 As previously stated, empirical information on service life data for façade elements is limited.
 A lognormal distribution can be plotted about a reference service life of 25-years of a typical IGU system, in which the logarithm of time (years) over a 50-year lifetime is normally distributed.

 Figure 9(i) shows the probability density function as a lognormal distribution by taking the reference service life of 25 years, over a 50-year reference lifetime for an IGU component, with a reference mean of ln(x) equal to 2.21 and standard deviation of ln(x) equal to 0.92.
-Figure 9(ii) highlights the cumulative probability of the probability density shown in figure 9(i) which suggests that at 25-years, it would be expected that at least 86% of IGU units had failed to meet their initial functional performance requirements.
+Figure 9(ii) highlights the cumulative probability of the probability density shown in figure 9(i) which suggests that at 25-years, it would be expected that at least 86% of IGU units would fail to meet their initial functional performance requirements.

 Figure 10 provides a visual representation of the comparison of different recovery strategies over time in terms of reclamation potential.
 RP using approach 1, has been calculated using equation 11, in which no compromised function has been considered.
 The RP using approach 2, calculated using equation 13 and a performance reduction factor of 0.46, considers the unit continuing operation as a compromised function as a single-glazing unit.
 Recovery scenarios involving recycling would offer reclamation potentials that are invariable over the lifetime.
 An estimate of 30% reclamation potential from recovery through re-cycling has been plotted in figure 10.
 It is shown that a system with a compromised function maintains the highest LCRP value, suggesting that if the compromised function of an IGU to perform as a single-glazing unit is acceptable to the next user, a system re-use strategy may be considered more advantageous than alternative recovery strategies from an embodied carbon perspective.
 However, in the instance that a compromised function is unacceptable, as shown by LCRP calculated using approach 2, it is evident that after a certain time period, re-cycling may be considered to be more advantageous than the system re-use scenarios.
 Alternative recovery strategies such as component re-use could prove more viable options over a long lifetime, however, this would be dependent on the technical ability to separate the constituent components from their original system.